Kubernetes Networking with Calico Training Course

 OpenDaylight for Network Automation

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at beginner-level network engineers and IT administrators who wish to learn fundamental OpenDaylight concepts, understand its role in network automation, and begin automating network configurations and operations.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) targets beginner-level network engineers and IT administrators who want to grasp the fundamental concepts of OpenDaylight, comprehend its significance in network automation, and start automating network configurations and operations.

-- Understand the role of OpenDaylight in software-defined networking (SDN).
+- Grasp the role of OpenDaylight within software-defined networking (SDN).

 - Install and configure OpenDaylight on a Linux-based system.

-- Explore the OpenDaylight architecture and core features.
+- Explore the OpenDaylight architecture and its core features.

-- Create basic automated network configurations using OpenDaylight.
+- Develop basic automated network configurations using OpenDaylight.

 - Monitor and manage networks using OpenDaylight controllers.